 Our true-false dataset covers the following topics: ``Cities", ``Inventions", ``Chemical Elements", ``Animals", ``Companies", and ``Scientific Facts".
 For the first 5 topics, we used the following method to compose the dataset.
-We used a reliable source that included a table with several properties for each instance.
+We used a reliable source\footnote{Cities: Downloaded from simplemaps.
+Inventions: Obtained from Wikipedia list of inventors.
+Chemical Elements: Downloaded from pubchem ncbi nlm nih gov periodic-table.
+Animals: Obtained from kids national geographics.
+Companies: Forbes Global 2000 List 2022: The Top 200. } that included a table with several properties for each instance.
 For example, for the ``chemical elements" we used a table that included, for each element, its name, atomic number, symbol, standard state, group block, and a unique property (e.g., Hydrogen, 1, H, Gas, Nonmetal, the most abundant element in the universe).
 For each element we composed true statement using the element name and one of its properties (e.g., ``The atomic number of Hydrogen is 1'').
 Then, we randomly selected a different row for composing a false statement (e.g., ``The atomic number of Hydrogen is 34'').
 If the value in the different row is identical to the value in the current row, we resample a different row until we obtain a value that is different.
 This process was repeated for the all topics except the ``Scientific Facts''.
 For the ``Scientific Facts'' topic, we asked ChatGPT (Feb 13 version) to provide ``scientific facts that are well known to humans'' (e.g. ``The sky is often cloudy when it's going to rain'').
 We then asked ChatGPT to provide the opposite of each statement such that it becomes a false statement (e.g., ``The sky is often clear when it's going to rain'').